NixOS/nix-pills/pills/08-generic-builders.md

 6. Once we're set up, compile and install.

-As you can see, there's no reference to \"hello\" in the builder anymore.
+As you can see, there's no reference to "hello" in the builder anymore.
 It still makes several assumptions, but it's certainly more generic.

 Now let's rewrite `hello.nix`: